Mansi08git/Hack-230394/README.md

 Enter upper and lower limits for exchange rate monitoring .
 Click the "OK" button to start monitoring exchange rates and for alert agents.
 The application will display the exchange rate and conversion result in the GUI.
-You will receive alerts if the exchange rate crosses the specified upper or lower limits, powered by custom alert agents.
+You will receive alerts messages if the exchange rate crosses the specified upper or lower limits,when you off the current tkinter window , powered by custom alert agents.
 Clear button to reset the input fields.